o3de/o3de.org/content/docs/welcome-guide/get-started/project-config/creating-projects-using-cli.md

 ---
 linktitle: Creating Projects Using the CLI
-title: Creating Projects Using the Command Line
+title: Creating Projects Using the Command Line Interface
 description: Learn how to create and build new Open 3D Engine (O3DE) projects from the default project template using the CLI.
 weight: 200
 toc: true
 ---

 This tutorial provides an introduction to project configuration and building in Open 3D Engine (O3DE).
-The instructions here will guide you through the following steps:
+The instructions here guide you through the following steps:

 * Create a new O3DE project using the command line interface (CLI).
 * Create Visual Studio project files in your O3DE project directory.
-* Build the O3DE project.
+* Build your O3DE project.

-At the end of the tutorial you'll have a new O3DE project based on the default project template, opened in the O3DE **Editor**.
+At the end of the tutorial you'll have a new O3DE project based on the default project template, opened in the **O3DE Editor**.

 ## Prerequisites

-The instructions that follow assume you have the following:
+The following instructions assume that you have:

 * O3DE installed or built as an SDK on your computer.
-For help, see [Setup](/docs/welcome-guide/setup).
+For help, refer to [Setting up Open 3D Engine](/docs/welcome-guide/setup).
 * An O3DE engine registered in the O3DE manifest.
 If you set up O3DE from GitHub, you must manually register the engine.
-For help, see [Register the Engine](/docs/welcome-guide/setup/setup-from-github/#register-the-engine).
+For help, refer to [Register the engine](/docs/welcome-guide/setup/setup-from-github/#register-the-engine).
-* Met all hardware and software requirements listed in [System Requirements](/docs/welcome-guide/setup/requirements).
+* Met all hardware and software requirements listed in [O3DE System Requirements](/docs/welcome-guide/setup/requirements).

 ## Create a new O3DE project

-Project directories can be located either in the same directory as the O3DE root directory or outside of this directory.
-The latter are referred to as "external projects" in this documentation.
+You can create project directories either in the same directory as the O3DE root directory or outside of this directory.
+This documentation refers to the latter as "external projects".

 This tutorial uses the following project name and directories in the examples: